MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-lite-howto-more-configs.md

 ### Add HTTP_PROXY and other values to container service

 Make sure that these environment variables are also set for the container service configuration.
 The last private preview shipped with docker and containerd inbox, so both services need to be updated.
-This can be done via a systemd drop-in.
+Setting the environment variables can be done via a systemd drop-in.

 1. Add the following directory: **/etc/systemd/system/containerd.service.d**.
 Ensure you have the **chmod 0755** mode of access.
 2. In the directory, create a file named **override.conf** with the proxy environment variables set: